Why visit Yellowstone? Sights like this:

 If you do decide to visit in the wintertime, when most of the park is closed to cars, you can enjoy parts of the park via snowmobile.
-Stay in West Yellowstone and book a guided tour into the park (the only way to tour it during that time) through Two Top Rentals or just rent a machine from them and go out on the miles of trails around town.
+Stay in West Yellowstone and book a guided tour into the park (the only way to tour it during that time) through Two Top Rentals or just rent a snow machine from them and go out on the miles of trails around town.
 It's like a fairy tale.
 This could be you:

-and you could see sites like this:
+and you could see sights like this:

 Be sure to eat at the burger place that is only accessible via snowmobile during the winter.